Leomendoza13/histopatho_chowder/docs/report.md

 - Pytest, a testing framework in Python used for writing and executing unit tests, allowing developers to easily create and run tests for their code.
 - Mypy, a static type checker for Python, enabling developers to enforce and check type annotations in Python code, enhancing code quality and catching potential type-related errors.

 I finally developed a script allowing Command Line Interface (CLI) usage for model training with the ability to specify desired hyperparameters using arguments parsing.
-(Cf. [README.md](../README.md))
+(Cf. [Training](../README.md#training) in REAMDE.md)

 ### Ensemble (Second Topic)

+Ensemble learning in machine learning refers to a technique where multiple models are trained to solve the same problem, and their predictions are combined to improve overall performance.
+This approach aims to reduce the risk of errors and variance, leading to more accurate and robust predictions compared to individual models.
+By leveraging diverse model selection, reducing overfitting, and improving generalization, ensembles often outperform individual models.
+They are more robust to noise, offer error correction, and demonstrate improved performance stability across different datasets.
+Ensemble methods can be highly effective in the medical field because we prioritize achieving the correct diagnosis for the patient, even if it takes time to train all the models.

+First, I saved the weights of two models in a directory at the root of the project (weights directory) using the train.py script.
+Afterward, I used a notebook to load the models along with their weights that I just saved.
+I made predictions with every model and then took the average of these predictions.

+To simplify ensemble training similar to the train.py script, I created an "ensemble.py" CLI script that can be used with many models as we want.
+The parameters can be specified for the models, but they have to be the same for each of them.
+For more information, please refer [Ensemble Training](../README.md#Ensemble-Training) in the README.md file.

+Ensemble learning is supposed to

+For my experience, I used 5 Chowders with the same parameters due to time constraints and the results were not significantly better than those of a single model to emphasize it.